 |G. M. Allen’s Freezer on Route 15, Orland|

-Wild blueberry fact sheets 209, 219, 239, have been updated, mailed to growers on our mailing list, and posted on our website for viewing and printing.
+Wild blueberry fact sheets 209, 219, 239 and the 2012 Maine Wild Blueberry Pesticide Chart have been updated and mailed to growers on our mailing list, along with two new fact sheets: Spotted Wing Drosophila Traps and Targeting the Prune Year Field for Blueberry Maggot Management.
+These fact sheets are also posted on our website for viewing and printing,

 Information in this publication is provided purely for educational purposes.
 No responsibility is assumed for any problems associated with the use of products or services mentioned.
 No endorsement of products or companies is intended, nor is criticism of unnamed products or companies implied.